sidmittal32/pdf-chat/README.md

 # AI-Powered Document Q&A Web Application

 ## Overview
 This project is a web-based application that allows users to upload documents and interact with them using AI-powered Q&A functionality.
 Users can ask both factual and contextual questions about the uploaded content and receive precise answers.
-The application supports document formats like PDFs and is designed with an intuitive and user-friendly interface hosted on Streamlit.
+The application supports document formats like PDFs and Excel files, providing an intuitive and user-friendly interface hosted on Streamlit.

 ---

 ## Features

 ### 1. **Document Upload**
-- Users can upload documents in popular formats PDF.
+- Users can upload documents in popular formats such as PDFs and Excel files.
-- The application processes the uploaded file to extract readable content.
+- The application processes the uploaded file to extract readable content from both text-based and tabular formats.

 ### 2. **AI-Powered Q&A**
 - Users can ask questions about the uploaded document.
 - The application leverages the Mistral language model for generating accurate and relevant answers.
 - Supports both factual and contextual questions.

+### 3. **Multi-Document Support**
+- Users can upload multiple documents and switch between them for querying.
+- Each document is stored with its own vector embeddings for better retrieval.

-### 3. **Deployment**
+### 4. **Deployment**
 - The web application is hosted on Streamlit.
 - The Mistral model runs locally using Docker, exposed via Cloudflare Tunnel.

-### 4. **Code Repository**
+### 5. **Code Repository**
 - All source code is maintained on a GitHub repository.
 - The repository includes clear commit logs and adheres to good coding practices.